 Three World Cup qualifiers are being squeezed into FIFA international fixture windows designed for two matches because of the pandemic.
 Under the new qualifying format, eight teams will compete in the final round of qualifying instead of six, with the top three teams advancing to Qatar ’22.
 The fourth-place team will participate in an intercontinental playoff for the last spot.
-The match against Mexico will be the first of two matches during the November, with the USMNT traveling to Jamaica for the second match on Nov.
-16 against the Reggae Boyz.
 November is the only month during the World Cup Qualifying campaign where the USMNT will only play two games instead of three.

 2022 World Cup Qualifying Schedule